debv/acp/README.md

 # acp

-Automatically add/commit/push to your remote repository when a change is made in your local repository.
+Automatically add, commit and push to your remote repository when a change is made in your local repository.

 Intended for use on macOS for now.